-Monitoring for known problems doesn’t address the growing number of new issues that arise.
+Monitoring for known problems does not address the growing number of new issues that arise.
 You need to be able to ask questions you had not anticipated.

 Honeycomb is designed to help you you gather as much context as you can from your production systems so you can investigate and debug new and complex problems.
-Having an observable system means that everyone on your team has the ability to understand what’s happening in your software.
+Having an observable system means that everyone on your team has the ability to understand what is happening in your software.

 Improving software observability requires two things: the ability to capture telemetry data with a lot of runtime context, and the ability to query that data iteratively in order to find new insights.

 Wide, structured events are the form of telemetry data that truly enables observability in software.
 Honeycomb works by ingesting your structured events and making them available to interact with in near-real time.

 You send Honeycomb large numbers of events.
 Honeycomb allows you explore your data by querying on any dimension, aggregating your events to compute a count or a P95 (95th percentile), or visualize them as a heatmap.
 You can group and filter them on any dimension.
 This ability allows you to track down the behavior of a single user, code release, feature flag, server, or endpoint.
 You can pivot from any of those views to distributed traces, allowing you to follow the path of execution through your distributed system.
 Read more about how you can query your data in Honeycomb.

 To get the most out of Honeycomb’s features, get started by instrumenting your code.

 Ready to try it out?
 Start sending data to Honeycomb.